shield-h2020/trust-monitor/README.md

 {"distribution": "<distro (e.g. CentOS7/HPE)>", "hostName": "<host name>", "driver":"OAT/OpenCIT/HPESwitch", "address": "xxx.xxx.xxx.xxx"}
 ```
-In case of Open CIT, you need to provide the `uuid_host` parameter as well.

 In order to delete a registered node, you can access the same API with a `DELETE`
 request (e.g. via `curl`):